 French Farmhouse style…there are a few essentials that I find give the look and feel.
 In the spring I always have a hankering for travel and that wanderlust to get back to France.
+So I’ve curated some ideas and a shopping list at the bottom of this post…keep scrolling all the way down!

 I don’t live in a French farmhouse and I’m not even sure that there are any in Miami, but I have been fortunate to have visited several lovely FRENCH FARMHOUSES with my visits to France in the past.
 You might be interested in reading about THIS ONE (exquisite!) and then you might just recognize the name of